ControlSystemStudio/org.csstudio.docbook/Readme.txt

 * Docbook XSL style sheets from https://sourceforge.net/projects/docbook/files/docbook-xsl/ I used version 1.76.1
+Use the install script to download automatically, or put a link in this directory named docbook-xsl-1.76.1 to where is installed on the system.

 * xsltproc for translating the XML sources into html, wiki, ...
 It's included in Mac OS X and Linux.